Under GST, ITC or Input Tax Credit on old stock

 (B) Not registered under Central Excise but registered under State VAT.

-The person can claim the entire taxable amount of Central Excise on closing stock provided that central excise invoices should not be prior to 30th June 2017.
+The person can claim the entire taxable amount of Central Excise on trans 1 credit on closing stock provided that central excise invoices should not be prior to 30th June 2017.

 (C) Finished Goods taxable under GST but Raw material taxable and Finished Goods Exempt under the VAT Act.